0D4Lab/documentation/docs/virtual_machines.md

 # documentation: virtual machines

-The university provides vritual machiens that will have direct access to the shared drive.
-This is great as access to the drive is much faster than using VPN and mounting the shared drive on your local machine.
-But the issue is that these VM reload each time, and thus do not save preference files, R liraries, etc. This concerns in particular:
+The university provides virtual machines, which will have direct access to the shared drive.

+This is great as access to the drive is much faster than using VPN + mounting the shared drive on your local machine.
+But the issue is that these VM do not save any files, and thus do not save preference files, R liraries, etc. This concerns in particular:

 - Your Rstudio prefrence files: shortcuts, last project, snippets
 - The R library